apache/flink/docs/dev/table/connectors/kafka.md

 ### Consistency guarantees

 By default, a Kafka sink ingests data with at-least-once guarantees into a Kafka topic if the query is executed with [checkpointing enabled]({% link dev/stream/state/checkpointing.md %}#enabling-and-configuring-checkpointing).

+With Flink's checkpointing enabled, the `kafka` and `kafka-0.11` connectors can provide exactly-once delivery guarantees.

+Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `sink.semantic` option:

+ * `none`: Flink will not guarantee anything.
+Produced records can be lost or they can be duplicated.
+ * `at-least-once` (default setting): This guarantees that no records will be lost (although they can be duplicated).
+ * `exactly-once`: Kafka transactions will be used to provide exactly-once semantic.
+Whenever you write to Kafka using transactions, do not forget about setting desired `isolation.level` (`read_committed` or `read_uncommitted` - the latter one is the default value) for any application consuming records from Kafka.

+Please refer to [Kafka documentation]({% link dev/connectors/kafka.md %}#kafka-producers-and-fault-tolerance) for more caveats about delivery guarantees.

 Data Type Mapping
 ----------------